SreeramuluDandu/Sreeramulu_Portfolio/README.md

 ### *COURSE/CERTIFICATES*:
 - [Python for Data Science Professional Certificate](https://www.edureka.co/certificates/mycertificate/c9048e5311037bc6a1f9fad570589212)
 - Oracle Database 12C administration : The course is about Oracle 12c Administration, Mode of learning is though offline classroom training from UNIRAC Technologies
 - Red Hat Enterprise Linux-7 : The course is about RHEL-7 which covers both administration and Engineering tasks, Mode of learning is though offline classroom training from COSS India.

+### EDUCATION QUALIFICATION:
+- Studied Bachelor of Technology (C.S.E) from JNTU Hyderabad in Turbo Machinery Institute of Science & Technology, Hyderabad, 2012.
+- Studied Board of Intermediate Education (M.P.C) from the Govt Junior College, Hyderabad, 2008.
+- Studied Secondary School Certificate (S.S.C) from St. Sai Grammar High School, Hyderabad, 2004.

+### ACHIEVEMENTS:
+- Continuous high performer from 2016 till 2020, selected for inspire/aspire program;
+- Participated in Technical Seminar and Secured 3rd position in the event;
+- Participated in Inter College Cricket tournament & Member of Winning Cricket team;
+- Organized an Event (Enigma) in State level Technical Symposium (HELLOWORLD2K11) at the college successfully;